Jessica Burstein (they/them/theirs)

 Ph.D., University of Chicago

 Cold Modernism: Literature, Fashion, Art, Professor Burstein's first book, is widely interdisciplinary, engaging writers Wyndham Lewis, Mina Loy, and Henry James; visual artists Balthasar Klossowski de Rola and Hans Bellmer; and couturier Coco Chanel.
-As the author of the Cambridge Companion to Modernist Culture's "Visual Arts" chapter, Burstein is a member of the editorial committee of the scholarly journal Modernism/modernity, and the editorial boards of The Journal of Modern Literature and MLQ.
-Burstein has also directed the UW English Department's London Study Abroad Program since 2017.
+As the author of the Cambridge Companion to Modernist Culture's "Visual Arts" chapter, Burstein is a member of the editorial committee of the scholarly journal Modernism/modernity, and is co-editor of The Journal of Modern Literature.
+Burstein has also directed the UW English Department's London Study Abroad Program since 2017, and recurrently looks forward (sic) to showing students where exactly Virginia Woolf lived.

 Awards